JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 - **Registers (`Reg[T]`)** — not simulated; functions with state registers will not execute correctly as Python.
 The sim is designed for pure combinational functions only.
+- **Feedback wires (`Feedback[T]`)** — not simulated; functions using feedback wires will not execute correctly as Python.
+The wire is driven by an assignment that appears later in source order, which has no meaning in sequential Python execution.
 - **Arithmetic type propagation** — intermediate arithmetic results (`+`, `-`, etc.) on
   `SimVal` produce new `SimVal`s without `_ctype`.
 Type information is re-attached at function call boundaries via `@hw_func`.
 Deep chains of arithmetic without function calls